BIOP/ijp-DEVILS/README.md

 ### Select File

-As DEVILS is intended for large images, this Command does not work with an image currently open in Fiji, but rather will use BioFormats to open the image and process it plane by plane, ideally never having to load the entire dataset into the RAM of the PC.
+As DEVILS is intended for large images, this command does not work with an image currently opened in Fiji, but rather will use BioFormats to open a potential large image and process it plane by plane, ideally never having to load the entire dataset into the RAM of the PC.

 ### Largest object size (in pixel)